FishiaT/arcmodwiki/docs/private-server.md

 At this point, you are basically done!
 Enjoy your new server!

 #### Fixes for notable issues
-***Cannot play any songs in Black Fate and Final Verdict despite having already downloaded the songs.***
+***The game kept prompting to update a pack despite having already downloaded it.***

--> Check the songs folder to see if they are named correctly.
-For *Final Verdict* pack, most of the songs have PV videos on them (some may have both 1080p and 720p versions).
-If these files were missing, the pack will not be fully downloaded and the game will always prompts you to update the pack when trying to play any songs or accessing *Axiom of the End*.
+-> Check the songs folder to see if they are named correctly and that all files (plus PV videos and audios if exists) are inside.

 ***Cannot download any songs.***

 -> Make sure the server is running under HTTP connection.
-For iOS players, you may need to edit the `Info.plist` file using a plist editor to allow HTTP connection without a jailbreak by setting `NSAllowsArbitraryLoads` property to `true`.
+For iOS, you may need to edit the `Info.plist` file using a plist editor to allow HTTP connection without a jailbreak by setting `NSAllowsArbitraryLoads` property to `true`.

 ![image](https://gist.github.com/assets/74685931/9ec62ee6-2b13-45c7-865c-bd6949ddf1df)

-***None of the things work, even logging in.***
+***Nothing works, even logging in.***

 -> Check if the `GAME_API_PREFIX` variable in the `config.py` file is set correctly.
-If that did not work, make sure you have set up the proxy correctly and that necessary certificates has been successfully installed.
+If that did not work, make sure you have set up the proxy correctly (refer to the [Proxy setup](#proxy-setup) and [On device proxy setup](#on-device-setup) section.)

-***App not installed error when trying to install modded APK on Android.***

--> *Resign the APK.* There are tools and guides on the Internet for that.

-***Arcaea becomes unlaunchable after 7 days on iOS.***

--> Use TrollStore if your device supports it.
-If you used something like AltStore or Sideloadly, you have to resign Arcaea every 7 days unless you have a paid Apple Developer Account.